MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-overview.md

 For more information about the older APN database, see [APN database overview](apn-database-overview.md).

-To see a list of available settings MOs can configure in desktop COSA, see [Desktop COSA/APN database settings](desktop-cosa-apn-database-settings.md).
+To see a list of available settings MOs can configure in desktop COSA, see [Desktop COSA database settings](desktop-cosa-database-settings.md).

 ## FAQ